Mariana-Tek/android-log/README.md

 This logger is easily integrated with [Sentry](https://sentry.io).
 For Sentry integration, set the LOG variable 'theSentryCallback' to point to your Sentry implementation.
 The example below shows a possible implementation.
 You may also want to add a default exception handler.
+Note that only ERROR and WTF messages are currently sent to Sentry.

     class SentryHandler() {